 Our 4 day kayak expedition takes us to the Dragon Horns of Mukut village.
 Along the way we’ll explore the coastline, snorkel and cook and camp on secluded beaches under the stars.
 In Makut village we’ll lace up our hiking shoes and hike to the saddle of Tioman’s astounding rock formation called “The Dragon Horns” for epic panoramic views of the island.

 SCUBA DIVE SOUTHEAST ASIA

 Tioman Island has extensive coral reefs teeming with a wide variety of tropical fish both large and small.
 Dive sites include intricate rock structures, stunning coral reefscapes and many wrecks, both old and new.
 You will discover for yourself why Southeast Asia is rated one of the world’s best diving destinations.

 First time divers will earn their Open Water SCUBA Certification.
 Already certified divers will earn their Advanced Diver Certification.
 PADI (Professional Association of Diving Instructors) is the world’s largest diver training organization.
 This certification is valid throughout the world.

 JUARA TURTLE PROJECT

-We’ll have one and half days to explore Singapore.
+Learn about Singapore’s fascinating short history while visiting all of the major attractions.
 We’ll visit the Supertree Grove, take a ride on the 541 foot tall Singapore Flyer for views of the city, eat at our favorite Singaporean restaurants, walk around Hanji Lane, and so much more!